Battle of Puebla: Battle

 The two battalions of zouaves now set their backpacks on the foot of the hill and began their ascent marching in columns by division and between them carrying ten pieces of horse artillery.
 They headed to their right towards the Fort of Guadalupe.
 According to a report telegraphed by General Zaragoza to the central government, the fighting broke out at noon.
 The strategy of attacking the most difficult, fortified, and heavily armed point caught the attention of General Zaragoza, as it now seemed that the French had tossed aside the military maxim of achieving a victory with the least amount of losses possible in favor of bravado.
 Zaragoza upon noticing that the attack was going to come via a direct assault on the forts, and who had a large body of this troops on standby for attack now changed his strategy.
 He gave orders for the forts of Loreto and Guadalupe to be reinforced.
 The French division advanced and when opposite the Guadalupe fort, halted and planted its artillery to fire upon the Guadalupe and the Loreto forts.
-After shelling them for two hours, a strong column proceeded by sharpshooters advanced upon Fort Guadalupe by the northern side.
+After shelling them for two hours, a strong column preceded by sharpshooters advanced upon Fort Guadalupe by the northern side.
 Felipe Berriozábal was then ordered to reinforce the two hills.
 A portion of the cavalry was divided into two bodies, one of which was placed under Colonel Alvarez and the other under Colonel Trujano.
 The rest were to be commanded by Colonel Felix Diaz.

-France's army was extremely advanced compared to Mexico's during the time of the battle.
-France had way more advanced weaponry such as long rifles that could easily outgun the Mexicans old muskets when they arrived at Puebla on May 4.
-They were overconfident to the point that they didn't even care to properly assemble their weaponry.
-The French attempted to scare the people of the city on the morning of May 5 with loud bugle cries and complex bayonet drills.
+The French army's weaponry was advanced compared to Mexico's at the time of the battle.
+French soldiers were equipped with long rifles that could easily outgun the Mexicans' antiquated muskets when they arrived at Puebla on May 4.
+At the onset of battle, French soldiers underestimated the defensive capacity of the Mexican positions, to the point that many didn't bother to properly assemble their weaponry.
+The French attempted to intimidate the civilian population on the morning of May 5 with loud bugle cries and complex bayonet drills.
 They were forced to retire, however, as a result of significant casualties, following a full day of warfare that included three miserably failed uphill attacks.